-“It’s great to see Book playing well and Phoenix playing well but get my man out of Phoenix,” Draymond Green said in a guest analyst on TNT.
+“It’s great to see Book playing well and Phoenix playing well but get my man out of Phoenix,” Green said as a guest analyst on TNT.
 “It’s not good for him, it’s not good for his career.
 Sorry Chuck, but they gotta get Book out of Phoenix.
 I need my man to go somewhere where he can play great basketball all the time and win because he’s that type of player.”

 Following Green’s remarks, “Inside the NBA” host Ernie Johnson asked whether he thought he was tampering or not – the three-time champion said, “maybe.”